ryandotclair/go-beer-me/README.md

 ## Requires

 The only thing this requires is mongoDB.
 It doesn't use user/password (so don't add one... this is not meant to be used in prod).
-If you've got an external mongoDB instance, you can point it to it using the MONGO_LOCATION environment variable (example: `export MONGO_LOCATION=192.168.100.50:27017`).
+By default, go-beer-me assumes mongoDB is running locally (`localhost`).
+If you've got an external mongoDB instance, you can point it to it using the MONGO_LOCATION environment variable (example: `export MONGO_LOCATION=192.168.100.50`, optionally you can add a port if it's non-standard).

 ## Running it